python-consulting/django-photologue/docs/pages/customising.rst

 Photologue has a 'contrib' folder that includes some useful tweaks to the base project.
 At the moment, we have just one contribution:

-Bootstrap templates
+Old-style templates
 ~~~~~~~~~~~~~~~~~~~
-Replaces the normal templates with a new set that work well with `Bootstrap <http://twitter.github.io/bootstrap/index.html>`_.
+Replaces the normal templates with the templates that used to come with
+Photologue 2.X.
+Use these if you have an existing project that extends these
+'old-style' templates.

 To use these, edit your ``TEMPLATE_DIRS`` setting::